ishworgurung/ishworgurung.github.io/_posts/2020-12-26-xdp-ebpf-fw.md

 you would not want to use it for your low-latency, high-performance use case.

-In this post, I will be demonstrating a sample XDP code that performs IP-layer firewall function traditionally done by Netfilter/IPtables (thanks for all the fish Rusty Russell!) but ran as a generic XDP program by the eBPF VM in the kernel.
+In this post, I will be demonstrating a sample XDP code that performs IP-layer firewall function traditionally done by Netfilter/IPtables (thanks for all the fish Rusty Russell!) but ran as a offloaded XDP program by the eBPF VM in the Linux kernel.
 The walk-through was thoroughly tested on Ubuntu 20.10 with LLVM version 11.0.0 on QEMU/virtio.
 LLVM is required today because it can produce eBPF targets.

-According to XDP developers, on a benchmark they conducted, XDP far out-performed traditional kernel network stack on Linux on all fronts - _tx_, _rx_ and _forward_ (in the order of 12-25x!) when used with a NIC that that supports XDP natively such as the ones from Intel/Mellanox/Netronome etc.
+According to XDP developers, on a benchmark they conducted, XDP far out-performed traditional kernel network stack on Linux on all fronts - _tx_, _rx_ and _forward_ (in the order of 12-25x!) when used with a NIC that that offloads XDP such as the ones from Intel/Mellanox/Netronome (mlx/ixgbe/nfp etc).

 ## Dependencies Installation and Rust setup